 4.2 Storyboarding the Application

 Action methods exist to perform presentation coordination for a screen/page.
-This coordination is the glue that puts ties together the storyboard of the application.
+This coordination is the glue that ties together the storyboard of the application.
 Imagine drawing the flow of application screens on a whiteboard.
 Each place that a user has the ability to input information through a form or click a button, there are at least two possible outcomes.
 First, the input data could be correct, satisfying all data type validation and business rules.
 In this case, the request will be fully processed, and the controller will redirect to the next page.
 Second, the form submission could have an error.
 Whether an invalid date was entered, or the input breaks a business rule, the controller needs to render the original page again with the appropriate error messages.

 By focusing on implementing storyboard of the application in the controllers action, there are some great side effects.
 Actions tend to become smaller and focused.
 By moving business logic out of the action and into supporting services, the actions are less complex and easier to test.
 A lean action should result in two possible outcomes: happy path ( a successfully processed request) or a alternate path.
 If an action starts branching to handle multiple alternate paths this is sign that the action method is handling too much and some design should be put into the storyboard of the application.

-Figure 4.1 Storyboard of an applications user interactions
+Figure 4.1 Storyboard of an application's user interactions

 Figure 4.1 shows a sample storyboard of how a user would login to a web application and see some customized content after successfully logging in.
 The action that handles the login form post would decide to redirect the user to the homepage or re-render the login form with a message that explains the user needs to enter a correct username and password combination.
 While this seems like a very obvious path that needs to be developed, it is very easy to overlook the alternate paths when you do not storyboard them.
 By using a storyboard the design and requirements of your actions just fall off of the storyboard.
 This technique helps developers and designers communicate how the screens would work before writing a single line of code.